-Our objective was to explore the mechanisms underlying sentinel decision-making by identifying and analyzing the factors that affect sentinel behaviour in a scoping review.
-By reviewing studies that investigate both intrinsic and extrinsic factors, we aimed to identify common patterns and trends in sentinel behaviour across different species and environments.
-To best understand sentinel decision-making, we searched for empirical studies on the behaviour of non-aquatic vertebrates, excluding studies that did not test the effects of a factor on sentinel behaviour (e.g. articles identifying a new sentinel-using species).
-We analyzed the main trends observed and synthesized these findings to understand the influence of intrinsic and extrinsic factors.
+Our objective in this scoping review was to identify and analyze the intrinsic and extrinsic factors that affect sentinel behaviour.
+We searched for empirical studies on the behaviour of non-aquatic vertebrates and found common trends in sentinel behaviour across different species and environments.
+We synthesized our findings to understand the influence of intrinsic and extrinsic factors.
 We then discussed how urbanization can affect sentinel behaviour by altering the factors involved in sentinel decisions.
-Urbanization can lead to adaptations in social behaviours, including sentinel behaviour, yet there remains a gap in understanding how urbanization affects sentinel behaviour.
-The need for a comprehensive review of factors influencing sentinel behaviour is highlighted by the complexity of urban environments and their effects on wildlife behaviour.

-The synthesis of information on the factors involved in sentinel decision-making can further our understanding of social behaviours in general.
-Other social antipredator behaviours, such as the coordination of vigilance in foragers, can be affected by the same factors involved in sentinel behaviour.
-By conducting a thorough review of the literature on sentinel behaviour, this study aimed to provide a comprehensive overview of the factors influencing this social behaviour.
+The synthesis of information on the factors involved in sentinel decision-making can further our understanding of other social behaviour.
+Similar factors could be involved in the decision to perform other social antipredator behaviours, such as the coordination of vigilance in foragers.
+By thoroughly reviewing the literature, we aim to provide a comprehensive overview of how intrinsic and extrinsic factors and their interaction influence the decision to perform sentinel behaviour.